-Graduate study is much more than a continuation of undergraduate work and should contemplated only by students who have demonstrated in earlier studies an exception intellectual ability and the capacity for independent thought and investigation.
-For the reason Georgia College, like most graduate schools, exercises selectivity in the admission students.
-Selective admission requirements, serve to maintain the high standards that characteristics of graduate study and serve to benefit the students in helping them decearly whether they should undertake such a course of action.
-By means of an admission classification system, Georgia College provides for the maintenance of high standards in degree programs as well as providing for and making its facilities available to a wide variof students who are not eligible for advanced degrees or who do not wish to becomplicants for degrees.
+Graduate study is much more than a continuation of undergraduate work and should be contemplated only by students who have demonstrated in earlier studies an exceptional intellectual ability and the capacity for independent thought and investigation.
+For this reason Georgia College, like most graduate schools, exercises selectivity in the admission of students.
+Selective admission requirements, serve to maintain the high standards that are characteristics of graduate study and serve to benefit the students in helping them decide early whether they should undertake such a course of action.
+By means of an admission classification system, Georgia College provides for the maintenance of high standards in its degree programs as well as providing for and making its facilities available to a wide variety of students who are not eligible for advanced degrees or who do not wish to become applicants for degrees.